ziya-hn/Zecta-Programming-Language/README.md

-# Zecta PROGRAMMING LANGUAGE DOCUMENTATION
+# ZECTA PROGRAMMING LANGUAGE DOCUMENTATION

 Powerful as C++🔥, fast as C👨‍💻, Basic as Zig🎯

 # Introduction